It’s hard to capture an infectious giggle in words, but that’s exactly what you get when you speak to Alicia.

 At eight months old, Alicia had her first brain surgery.
 Her diagnosis was Craniopharyngioma – a childhood tumour found in the pituitary area of the brain.

+A side effect of the surgery, vision in her left eye was completely gone, leaving her with tunnel vision in her right eye.
 When she was just a toddler, another surgery resecting the tumour produced a scar that stretched from ear to ear.

 It was only when Alicia had her third brain surgery at age fifteen, that she really understood the intensity of such a surgery.
 A keen student, she had arranged for the surgery to take place during March break.
 She went back to school on the Tuesday after March break and had a literary test the next day.